typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 We will show how to containerize the application using [SBT](http://www.scala-sbt.org/) or [Maven](https://maven.apache.org/) and how to configure Kubernetes resources, particularly [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to establish Akka cluster for your application.

-_If your application is based on Lagom or Play, refer to [Deploying Microservices to Kubernetes](http://todo-linkfor information on deploying it to Kubernetes, including how to deploy Cassandra for the purpose of Akka Persistence and service discovery between Lagom apps.
+_If your application is based on Lagom or Play, refer to [Deploying Microservices to Kubernetes](http://todo-link) for information on deploying it to Kubernetes, including how to deploy Cassandra for the purpose of Akka Persistence and service discovery between Lagom apps.
 It is worth noting that the Akka cluster setup for Lagom based applications follows the same steps outlined by this guide._

 ## Prerequisites